lobsterdore/release-dash/README.md

 that should appear on the dashboard

 ## How to register repos

+When started the service will kick off two background processes, one to grab a list of repos that should appear on the dashboard and another to grab the changelogs for all of these repos.

 For a repo to appear on the dashboard the following criteria must be met: